 Legal Expense Insurance For Gun Owners

-If you live in Canada and are in possession of guns that are registered legal expense insurance is something to consider.
+If you live in Canada and own registered guns, legal expense insurance is something to consider.

 Licensed firearms owners should strongly consider getting Firearm Legal Defence Insurance.
 The firearms laws in Canada are very strict, yet very confusing and not well understood even by police officers.